jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

  (simplify-addition '(+ 0 (+ 0 3)))) ;; 3
 ```

-As you can see, the first time we apply it, we do simplify, but not all the way.
-If we call our rewrite again, we fully simplify the expression.
+As you can see, the first time we apply our ruels, we do simplify, but not all the way.
+If we call our rules again, we fully simplify the expression.
 But how could we express this with term rewriting?
 We can use what are called `strategies`.
 Strategies let use control how our terms are rewritten.
-Let's stop with an easy strategy the `n-times` strategy.
+Let's start with an easy strategy the `n-times` strategy.

 ```clojure
 (def simplify-twice